ThetisEliza/outlier/README.md

 ## Feature

-We currently use a rolling dynamic asymmetric encrpytion algorithm to keep the channel untracked, which means once the channel is disconnected, NO ONE could recover the secret key. but it's very vulnerable to a fake server or MIIT attack.
+We currently use a rolling dynamic asymmetric encrpytion algorithm to keep the channel untracked.
+The server rolls a pair of public key and private key with RSA algorithm to transmit secret key for a symmetic encryption channel, then the encryped secret key can be safe once the key pair rolls.
+Only if the network traffic was completely recorded, the encrypting key pais of secret would be lost forever.
+This means once the channel is disconnected, NO ONE could recover the secret key.
+However, this design keeps no RSA certificated public key, so anyone could mock a fake one, thus, it's very vulnerable to a fake server or MIIT attack.

 ## Disclaimers